-- The alignment SAM/BAM files generated in the previous step will now be used by cufflinks to calculate expression estimates - For all transcripts on the target chromosome - For this step an option, confusingly also called '-G' is used - Forces cufflinks to calculate expression values for known transcripts - To discover novel transcripts with Cufflinks you should: - Not use the '-G' option.
-De novo transcript assembly and estimation will be performed. (we will try this in Module 4) OR ... - Use the '-G' option along with the '-g' option.
-Known transcripts will be used as a 'guide', but novel transcripts will also be predicted - This step will generate one isoform and one gene expression file for each library - Expression values are reported as 'FPKM', or 'Fragments Per Kilobase of exon per million fragments Mapped' - Where each 'fragment' corresponds to a read-pair mapped to the genome
+- The alignment SAM/BAM files generated in the previous step will now be used by StringTie to calculate expression estimates - For all transcripts on the target chromosome - For this step options '-G' and '-e' are used - '-e' forces StringTie to calculate expression values for known transcripts - To discover novel transcripts with StringTie you should: - Not use the '-e' o '-G' option.
+De novo transcript assembly and estimation will be performed. (we will try this in Module 4) OR ... - Use the '-G' option only.
+Known transcripts will be used as a 'guide', but novel transcripts will also be predicted. - This step will generate one isoform and one gene expression file for each library - Expression values are reported as 'FPKM', or 'Fragments Per Kilobase of exon per million fragments Mapped' - Where each 'fragment' corresponds to a read-pair mapped to the genome